rozsass/text-dev-editor/_pages/home.md

 * presentations.

 ## Tech options
-I am not a techie but I have learnt to work with a variety of tools used in academia and business such as
+I have learnt to work with a variety of tools used in academia and business such as
 * MS Word with track changes, PDF (annotated),
 * [LaTex](https://www.latex-project.org/) and [Overleaf](www.overleaf.com),
 * [Markdown](https://en.wikipedia.org/wiki/Markdown),